alphagov/re-build-systems/README.md

     export AWS_DEFAULT_REGION="eu-west-1"
     ```

-1. Provision the DNS
+### Provision the DNS infrastructure

-   Run these commands from the `terraform/dns` directory:
+1. Run these commands from the `terraform/dns` directory:

     ```
     terraform init \